Kingefosa/Instagram-Account-Creator/README.md

 A Instagram account creator in C#

+# PLEASE NOT THIS PROJECT WAS CREATED 2 YEARS AGO SINCE THEN INSTAGRAMS API HAS CHANGED I WILL BE CREATING A NEW VERSION OF THIS PROJECT SOON :)

 Please note instagram blocks too many requests from the same IP so you will have to implement you own proxy stuff.

 If you keep getting the "Username in use" error then you might need to change IP's